oliverklee/ext-onetimeaccount/README.md

 [![Coverage Status](https://coveralls.io/repos/github/oliverklee/ext-onetimeaccount/badge.svg?branch=main)](https://coveralls.io/github/oliverklee/ext-onetimeaccount?branch=main)

-This extension provides a Bootstrap-5-compatible form that allows users to create a one-time FE account to which they will be automatically logged in (without having to enter a username or password).
+This extension provides a Bootstrap-5-compatible form that allows users to create a short-lived FE user account without having to enter a user name or password.

 It also provides a CAPTCHA.